Mounting An Aggressive Defense Against Burglary Charges

 The common example of burglary is a situation in which a person enters another person’s home when the other person isn’t there and steals valuables.
 In this scenario, the actual stealing of the property has nothing to do with the burglary itself.
 The burglary is committed when the person entered the property with the intent to commit any crime.
 Whether he or she actually ends up committing the crime is irrelevant with regard to whether they committed the burglary.

 Degrees Of Burglary In New York

-In New York, the various forms of burglary are codified in Article 140 of the New York State Penal Code.
+In New York, the various forms of burglary are codified in Article 140 of the New York State Penal Law.
 There are three degrees of burglary in New York:

-- Burglary in the First Degree is codified in Penal Code Section 140.30 and occurs when someone is injured during the burglary or the perpetrator threatens them harm with a weapon.
-If a person with no prior felony convictions is convicted of Burglary in the First Degree, the minimum period of incarceration is five years and the maximum is 25 years.
-There are four subsections of
+- Burglary in the first degree is codified in penal code Section 140.30 and occurs when someone is injured during the burglary or the perpetrator threatens them harm with a weapon.
+If a person with no prior felony convictions is convicted of burglary in the first degree, the minimum period of incarceration is five years and the maximum is 25 years.
+There are four subsections of burglary in the first degree.

-As a former Manhattan prosecutor, John Buza is familiar with the various strategies used by the District Attorney’s office when pursuing burglary cases.
-He uses his unique insight to protect his clients’ rights and build the best defense possible.
+Our attorneys are familiar with the various strategies used by the district attorney’s office when pursuing burglary cases.
+They use their unique insight to protect their clients’ rights and build the best defense possible.